OpenAPI

 Configuration Quickstart

-The fastest way to get started with OpenAPI is to add an openapi
+The fastest way to get started with OpenAPI is to add an openapi field to api in the settings file.

 This field can contain either the relative path to an OpenAPI document in your docs or the URL of a hosted OpenAPI document.

-This will create a new route based on your OpenAPI specification at docs/api/rest/*
+This will create a new route based on your OpenAPI specification at docs/api/rest/*.

 You can also use URL-based paths to OpenAPI spec instead of local files.